 If you are experiencing any of these symptoms, call your healthcare provider.

 Both COVID-19 and flu can be spread from person to person through droplets in the air from an infected person sneezing, coughing, or talking in close proximity.

-The CDC says the virus that causes COVID-19 seems to be spreading easily and sustainably in the community (“community spread”), and is spreading at a faster rate in some areas compared with others.
+The virus that causes COVID-19 spreads easily and sustainably in the community (“community spread”), and spreads at a faster rate in some areas compared with others.

 Community spread means people have been infected with the virus in an area, including some who are not sure how or where they became infected.

 People with the flu are most contagious in the first three to four days after symptoms begin.
 However, healthy adults may sometimes infect others one day before symptoms show and up to five to seven days after becoming ill.